microprediction/timemachines/README.md

 ### Popular time-series packages in a simple functional form

 What's different:
-  - Time series models are represented as functions *f* with a "skater" signature.
-No classes.
+  - Time series models are represented as functions *f* with a "skater" signature, suggesting state machines for sequential consumption of observations (the state machines emit vectors of forecasts of length *k*, and also standard deviations).
-  - Those functions suggest state machines for sequential consumption of observations (the state machines emit vectors of forecasts of length *k*, and also standard deviations).
+  - Standardized hyper-parameter space (the cube) and ability to hyper-optimize easily using scipy.optimize, ax-platform, hyperopt, optuna, platypus, pymoo, pySOT, shgo or anything else in [HumpDay](https://github.com/microprediction/humpday)
-  - The collection of all hyper-parameters is squished into a single point, in (0,1).
+  - Elo ratings of time series models, with [leaderboards](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings/leaderboards).

 ![](https://i.imgur.com/elu5muO.png)